mbruyere/umbrella_generator/README.md

-Umbrella.py is a v0.1 script to generate fAUCET YAML config file
+Umbrella.py is a v0.1 script to generate FAUCET YAML config file

+To know more about the Umbrella IXP architecture: [Umbrella ACM SOSR 18][https://conferences.sigcomm.org/sosr/2018/sosr18-finals/sosr18-poster-final14.pdf]

 It runs with Python 3.6